CVE-2025-26332: CWE-532: Insertion of Sensitive Information into Log File in Dell TechAdvisor

 Technical Summary

-CVE-2025-26332 is a high-severity vulnerability affecting Dell TechAdvisor versions 2.6 through 3.37-30, specifically used with Dell XtremIO X2 storage systems.
+CVE-2025-26332 is a high-severity vulnerability affecting Dell TechAdvisor versions 2.6 through 3.37-30, specifically for Dell XtremIO X2 storage systems.
 The vulnerability is categorized under CWE-532, which involves the insertion of sensitive information into log files.
-In this case, the application improperly logs sensitive data such as credentials or authentication tokens.
-A low-privileged attacker with local access to the system can exploit this flaw by accessing these log files and extracting sensitive information.
-This exposure can lead to unauthorized access to the TechAdvisor application with the privileges of the compromised account.
-The vulnerability has a CVSS 3.1 base score of 8.8, indicating a high impact on confidentiality, integrity, and availability.
-The attack vector is local (AV:L), requiring low attack complexity (AC:L) and low privileges (PR:L), but no user interaction (UI:N).
-The scope is changed (S:C), meaning the vulnerability affects resources beyond the initially vulnerable component.
-Although no known exploits are currently reported in the wild, the potential for privilege escalation and lateral movement within an organization is significant.
-The lack of available patches at the time of publication increases the urgency for mitigation.
-This vulnerability is particularly critical in environments where Dell TechAdvisor is used to monitor and manage storage infrastructure, as compromise could lead to broader system control or data breaches.
+In this case, the TechAdvisor application improperly logs sensitive credentials or authentication data in its log files.
+A low-privileged attacker with local access to the system can exploit this vulnerability by accessing these log files and extracting the exposed credentials.
+Once obtained, the attacker can use these credentials to escalate privileges and gain unauthorized access to the TechAdvisor application with the compromised account's privileges.
+The vulnerability has a CVSS v3.1 base score of 8.8, indicating a high impact on confidentiality, integrity, and availability.
+The vector details (AV:L/AC:L/PR:L/UI:N/S:C/C:H/I:H/A:H) show that the attack requires local access but low privileges and no user interaction, with a scope change possible.
+Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the sensitive nature of the information exposed and the potential for privilege escalation within critical storage management infrastructure.

 Potential Impact